Innovatio-Drop/prosthetic-robotic-arm/README.md

 # prosthetic-robotic-arm
 Medical Project
 Prosthetic arm is an industrial project that was developed to specifically serve the medical industry.
-People with disabled arm struggle to do their works on daily basis.
-This project is build to support people with such conditions and help them use their arms just as a normal arm.
-It also gives a confidence to people that they can do their works on their own.
+The aim of the project is to develop a new self-contained prosthetic hand to be used by the amputees.
+The prosthetic hand will resemble the human hand in size and shape and will perform like a human hand.
+The movement of fingers is achieved by using servo motors connected to each finger individually.
+To get a feel of a real human hand, EMG (electromyogram) sensors are used that move the muscles to control the movemnet of the bonic hand.